 If you’ve come to this article, you’re either part of a growing business or a large organization (1000+ employees) with a bit of cash to spend—or perhaps to save—by switching to a robust platform.
 In this category, I’ve included tools that cater to organizations with legacy systems, nuanced integrations, an overwhelming number of applications to maintain, and business processes they need to turn into mobile experiences.
 In other words, these are designed to provide cross-platform development on an enterprise scale.

-Because these are the big-ticket items and most popular with enterprises swarming with developers and with deeper pockets than independent developers and small businesses, you can easily find “pros” and “cons” for each on sites such as G2 Crowd and Gartner Peer Insights.
-Analysts such as Forrester and Gartner also rate the merits of these solutions.
+Because these are the big-ticket items and most popular with enterprises swarming with developers and with deeper pockets than independent developers and small businesses, you can easily find “pros” and “cons” for each on sites such as G2 Crowd, Gartner Peer Insights or in the Gartner Magic Quadrant for mobile app development platforms.
 For that reason, I’m letting those reviews speak for themselves.

 Xamarin is backed by Microsoft—a company known for its enduring product support.
 Xamarin is also built right into Visual Studio.
 So, if you’re familiar with C# and working with Microsoft tools, Xamarin is a strong choice.
 Microsoft adds a lot more to Xamarin and expands its front-end development scope with testing, analytics and back-end services running on Azure.

 With users like 3M, Alaska Airlines, Slack and Kellogg’s, it’s clear to see why Xamarin is a dominating force in cross-platform mobile solutions for business.
 According to their materials, Xamarin is relied on by over 15,000 companies.
 Those organizations build mobile apps in Visual Studio that compile to native Android, iOS, and Windows Phone applications.
 Xamarin allows developers to build mobile apps in two ways: fully-customized interface with platform-specific APIs or by using Xamarin Forms.